FudanSELab/awesome-software-engineering-research/README.md

 ### API Recommendation
   - [BIKER](https://github.com/tkdsheep/BIKER-ASE2018), The dataset and source code for paper "API Method Recommendation without Worrying About the Task-API Knowledge Gap", ASE, [Paper](https://dl.acm.org/doi/10.1145/3238147.3238191)

+### Method Name Generation
+  - [debug-method-name-2019-ICSE](https://github.com/SerVal-DTF/debug-method-name), A tool of spotting and refactoring inconsistent method names learned from real-world code bases.
+This work will be presented at ICSE 2019.
+This reincluding data with .
+  - [DeepName-2021-ICSE](https://github.com/deepname2021icse/DeepName-2021-ICSE), This repository contains the code for A Context-based Automated Approach for Method Name Consistency Checking and Suggestion

 ## Data Sets
 - [Stack Exchange](https://archive.org/details/stackexchange) - Anonymized dump of all user-contributed content on the Stack Exchange network.